BIRDSgroup/NLCD/results/cit_nlcd_yeast/wilko10runs/readme.txt

-NLCD 500 perms and cit 100 perms
+NLCD 500 perms and cit 100 perms on 1752 triplets